History of traffic lights: Computerised signals

-The control of traffic lights made a big turn with the rise of computers in America in the 1950s.
-Thanks to computers, the changing of lights made traffic flow even better thanks to computerised detection.
+The control of traffic lights changed with the rise of computers in America in the 1950s.
+The changing of lights made traffic flow even better thanks to computerised detection.
 A pressure plate was placed at intersections so that computers would know that a car was waiting at the red light.
 Some of this detection included knowing the number of waiting cars against the red light and the length of time waited by the first vehicle at the red.

 One of the best historical examples of computerized control of lights was in Denver in 1952.
-One computer took control of 120 lights with six pressure-sensitive detectors measuring inbound and outbound traffic.
+One computer took control of 120 lights, with six pressure-sensitive detectors measuring inbound and outbound traffic.
 The control room that housed the computer in charge of the system was in the basement of the City and County Building.
-As computers started to evolve, traffic light control also improved and became easier.
-In 1967, the city of Toronto was the first to use more advanced computers that were better at vehicle detection.
+As computers started to evolve, traffic light control improved and became easier.
+In 1967, Toronto was the first to use more advanced computers that were better at vehicle detection.
 The computers maintained control over 159 signals in the cities through telephone lines.

-Countdown timers on traffic lights were introduced in the 1990s.
+In the 1990s, countdown timers on traffic lights were introduced.
 Timers are useful for pedestrians, to plan whether there is enough time to cross the intersection before the end of the walk phase, and for drivers, to know the amount of time before the light switches.
 In the United States, timers for vehicle traffic are prohibited, but pedestrian timers are now required on new or upgraded signals on wider roadways.
-Some pedestrian timers can be used by motorists as well to know how much time remains in the green cycle, because often when the pedestrian timer reaches zero, the signal will simultaneously turn amber.
+Some pedestrian timers can be used by motorists to know how much time remains in the green cycle, because often when the pedestrian timer reaches zero, the signal will simultaneously turn amber.

+Lighting technologies

+When incandescent lamps began to replace gas-powered lamps, it was necessary to incorporate a coloured lens in red, yellow or green to produce the signals, as incandescent bulbs can only shine white light.
+In France, the units were equipped with a reflector and a different-coloured lens of a type such as Fresnel, prismatic or others.
+The drawbacks of these were their short lifetime and a glare effect: when the sun was shining on the coloured lens, it was often impossible to identify which signal was in operation.
+To reduce this glare, traffic lights have often since been equipped with visors.

+In the 1960s, new lighting sources, using a discharge tube, began to be deployed.
+The patent of the Silec Society filed in 1957 explains this technology.
+The advantages were that the light source did not need a coloured lens.
+This technology resolved the glare effect, reduced energy consumption and lengthened the lifetime when compared with incandescent sources.

+In 1980, incandescent lamps were improved, with a lower 12V voltage, increased lifetime and reduced energy consumption.